Fossil fuel subsidies: Subsidies by fuel

-Coal

-Coal subsidies in 2020 have been estimated at 1.7 billion dollars.

-Oil

-Oil subsidies in 2020 have been estimated at 90 billion dollars.

-Gas

-Gas subsidies in 2020 have been estimated at 37 billion dollars.
+In 2023, the OECD estimated that coal subsidies amounted to 27.7 billion USD, oil to 400 billion USD, and gas to 343 billion USD.

 Subsidies by country

 The International Energy Agency estimates that governments subsidised consumption of fossil fuels by US $1 trillion in 2022.
 At their meeting in September 2009 the G-20 countries committed to "rationalize and phase out over the medium term inefficient fossil fuel subsidies that encourage wasteful consumption".
+Many say that all fossil fuel subsidies are inefficient.

 The 2010s saw many other countries reducing energy subsidies, for instance in July 2014 Ghana abolished all diesel and gasoline subsidies, whilst in the same month Egypt raised diesel prices 63% as part of a raft of reforms intended to remove subsidies within 5 years.

 In Sept, 2021, the IMF produced a working paper with estimates for the subsidies caused by the gap between the efficient price of fossil fuels and user prices.
 "Underpricing for local air pollution costs is the largest contributor to global fossil fuel subsidies, accounting for 42 percent, followed by global warming costs (29 percent), other local externalities such as congestion and road accidents (15 percent), explicit subsidies (8 percent) and foregone consumption tax revenue (6 percent)."
 Globally, fossil fuel subsidies were $5.9 trillion which amounts to 6.8% of GDP in 2020 and are expected to rise to 7.4% in 2025.

 The table below shows excerpts from a 2021 IMF study for 20 countries with biggest subsidies.
 It also shows the biggest component of explicit subsidies, electricity costs, and of implicit subsidies, coal.
 See these references for complete data: (Units are billions of 2021 US dollars.)